Unveiling the dark Universe with HI and EMBER-2: Abstract

 \section{Abstract}

 Next-generation radio telescopes will provide unprecedented data volumes of the neutral hydrogen (HI) distribution across cosmic time.
-Combining weak lensing surveys with spatial and kinematic observations of HI could help constrain key properties of dark matter, such as its mass, clustering behavior, and spatial distribution.
-However, inferring dark matter properties from HI observations is challenging because of processes related to galaxy formation, such as stellar feedback.
-Methods that use empirical relations, often calibrated via numerical simulations, do not use full field-level information to model the complex relation between dark matter and HI.
-We address this shortcoming with a data-driven approach, leveraging the recently introduced EMBER-2 model to learn the HI-dark matter mapping at the field level for a wide redshift range, $z=6-0$.
-After training on cosmological galaxy formation simulations run with FIRE-2, EMBER-2 accurately recovers key statistics, including dark matter mass fractions and surface density profiles.
-The HI-dark matter density cross-correlation is reconstructed at an accuracy of 10\% down to scales of $k = 100\,h/$cMpc, a significant improvement over traditional approaches.
+The spatial and kinematic distribution of HI is a biased tracer of the underlying matter field, and as such contains information on the distribution of dark matter over a wide range of scales.
+Extracting dark matter properties from HI, however, is non-trivial because baryonic processes linked to galaxy formation significantly modify the HI distribution.
+Additionally, methods that use empirical relations, often calibrated via numerical simulations, do not use the full field-level information to model the complex relation between HI and dark matter.
+We use the recently introduced EMBER-2 model to directly predict dark matter distributions from HI tracers over a wide redshift range, $z=0-6$.
+After training on cosmological galaxy formation simulations run with FIRE-2, our method accurately recovers key statistics, including dark matter mass fractions, surface density profiles and cross-correlations, where the latter are reconstructed at an accuracy of 20\% down to scales of $k = 100\,h/$cMpc constituting a significant improvement over traditional approaches.
 The presented method may become a key ingredient in future inference pipelines as it can be readily integrated into downstream analysis tasks of radio surveys.